equinor/terraform-azurerm-network/examples/basic/README.md

 # Basic example

-Terraform configuration which creates an Azure Virtual network resource with a single subnet.
+Creates an Azure Virtual Network with a single subnet.